 Making the Sticky Glaze

-In a small bowl, add water, fish sauce, lemon and vinegar.
+- In a small bowl, add water, fish sauce, lime and vinegar.

-Cook for 7 – 8 minutes on medium setting and then take off the heat.
+- Cook for 7 – 8 minutes on medium setting and then take off the heat.
 Check the glaze for taste and texture.
 Adjust according to your preferences.
+Be very careful since it very hot!!!